yenlhs/facebookmining/README.md

-set access_token environment variable before running any of the scripts
+set ACCESS_TOKEN environment variable before running any of the scripts